Parekh03/Disaster_tweets_classification/README.md

 ## 5. Saving the best model

-Saving the Universal Sentence Encoder in both the formats (HDF% and SavedModel format) for future use.
+The Universal Sentence Encoder Model (Model - 6) was then saved in both HDF5 and SavedModel formats, for future use.

 ## 6. Making Predictions using the saved model